 In most cases, it will be SingPost who deliver your items, and they generally take 1-2 weeks to arrive.
 If you’re not home when SingPost attempts to deliver, they’ll leave you a delivery notice and you can pick up your item from the nearest post office location the next day.
 Here’s the official list of every SingPost location in Singapore.

 How can I buy items that Amazon won’t ship to Singapore?

 There are some items that Amazon won’t ship to Singapore, most notably their own Amazon Kindles and the new Amazon Tap and Amazon Echo Dot devices.
 Still, there is a workaround that you can use to get these items to you in Singapore, which is using a third-party package forwarder.
 Here’s how to do it.

-Borderlinx will email you when your package arrives at their warehouse in the USA, so all you need to do is confirm the shipping speed on the forward (priority, economy, etc.) and whether you want additional insurance (it’s already being sent with DHL, so you probably won’t need it), and then pay Borderlinx for the shipment forwarding.
-For shipping something like a Kindle to Singapore, the charge will be $20 SGD or less.
-Remember that if your item plus the cost of shipping exceeds $400 SGD you’ll need to pay the 7% GST, so if that’s your situation, you may want to have Borderlinx split the shipment into two.
-Splitting the package into multiple shipments is free, but your overall shipping costs may jump when you send two packages instead of one, so we recommend talking with an expert at Borderlinx to see what is the cheapest option.
+You’ll receive an when your package arrives at their warehouse in the USA, so all you need to do is confirm the shipping speed on the forward (priority, economy, etc.) and whether you want additional insurance (it’s already being sent with DHL, so you probably won’t need it), and then pay for the shipment forwarding.
+For shipping something like a Kindle, the charge will be $10-15 USD or less.

 What can’t you ship to Singapore?